Mazio Royster

 Mazio Denmar Vesey Royster (born August 3, 1970) is an American former professional football player who was selected by the Tampa Bay Buccaneers in the eleventh round of the 1992 NFL draft with the 284th overall pick.
-A 6 ft 1 in, 205 lbs running back from the University of Southern California, Royster played in four National Football League (NFL) seasons from 1992 to 1996 for the Buccaneers and Jacksonville Jaguars.
+A running back from the University of Southern California, Royster played in four National Football League (NFL) seasons from 1992 to 1996 for the Buccaneers and Jacksonville Jaguars.

 Royster is currently a sports coordinator for movies, television shows, and commercials.